Risk Management Plan

 - turn off power and gas and disconnect electrical

 - remove all equipment from your horse.
-Rugs burn, plastic headstalls melt and metal buckles may get hot
+Rugs burn, plastic headstalls melt and metal buckles may get extremely hot

 - move your horses into your previously identified